How to Find Your First 10 Paying Customers

 The Conversation, Not the Pitch

 Counterintuitively, the best way to convert your first 10 customers is to stop trying to sell to them.
-Instead, treat every early conversation as a research session:
+Instead, treat every early conversation as a research session, run like a customer interview that doesn't lie to you:

 Then, when you show them the product, frame everything in terms of what they just told you.
 "You mentioned you waste two hours on X every Monday - this is the part that eliminates that."
 You're not pitching features.
 You're connecting the product directly to pain they described in their own words.

 The close is simple: "Does it solve what you described?
 If yes, would you be willing to pay [price] to keep using it?"
-That's it.
+That's it - assuming you've set a price that isn't quietly wrong.
 No pressure, no urgency theater.
 If the product nails the problem, the answer is almost always yes.

 After the First 10